 - Approved methodologies and construction plans within the Plan of Development (POD), which mirror the action approved in the ROD

 The BLM drafted an ECCMP to ensure compliance with mitigation measures approved in the Final EIS, as well as with the terms and conditions associated with the BLM ROW.
-Although changes may be made to the document as construction progresses, a current version of the ECCMP document and attachments is found here.
+Although changes may be made to the document as construction progresses, a current version of the ECCMP document and attachments is found as Attachment 5 of the ROD.

 Desert Stateline, LLC was issued a BLM ROW Grant to construct, operate, maintain, and decommission a 300 megawatt (MW) solar photovoltaic (PV) energy generation project (Stateline Solar Farm Project) and its ancillary facilities on 1,999 acres of public land.
 The project includes the PV generating facility, a 220-kilovolt (kV) generation interconnection (gen-tie) transmission line, operations and maintenance facilities, and a site access road.
 The regional vicinity map and project location map depict the location of the project.